sabrinachowdhuryoshin/PCB-Design-with-KiCad/Project-01_Basic LED Circuit_PCB/README.md

 ## License

-This repository is licensed under the [Unlicense](https://unlicense.org).
+This project is licensed under the [Unlicense](https://unlicense.org).
 You are free to use and modify the designs in this repository for personal or commercial purposes.
 However, we do not guarantee the accuracy or reliability of the designs, and we are not responsible for any damages or liabilities that may result from their use.